When it comes to brewing good coffee, there is no doubt the grinder plays a pivotal role in the process.

-This is further heightened with espresso in which extraction takes place in a short time of 25-30 seconds.
-Any variation in grind size or grind size uniformity can easily throw off the extraction leading to an unpleasant shot of espresso.
+This significance becomes even more pronounced with espresso brewing, where the extraction occurs within a short 25-30 second timeframe.
+Even a slight inconsistency in grind size or uniformity can easily throw off the extraction leading to an unpleasant shot of espresso.

 And so the choice of espresso grinder is nothing short of vital.

 This guide will take a look at key considerations you should make before investing in an espresso grinder and give some recommendations for the best espresso grinders at each price point.

 Before we dive into the details, it’s worth noting that not everyone needs a dedicated espresso grinder.

 If you are just starting to brew espresso and have invested in an entry-level espresso machine, it probably came equipped with a pressurized or dual-walled filter basket.
 These baskets are designed with two walls to generate false pressure, allowing you to use a coarser grind, or dare I say it, pre-ground coffee.
 Pressurized filter baskets are more forgiving to use and will help create an okay espresso shot topped with crema, even if your grind size isn’t quite on point.
 If you are using this type of basket, you can get away with using a regular burr grinder.